-Renaissance Wellbeing Services is an online space run by myself, Renée.
-I am a community mental health practitioner with experience in counselling, art therapy, psychology, education, and Art.
-I am passionate about sharing information with others to help improve wellbeing and overcome life challenges.
+Welcome to Renaissance Wellbeing Services.
+This an online space run by Renée, a community mental health practitioner with experience in counselling, art therapy, psychology, and education.
+Renée is passionate about sharing information with others to help improve wellbeing and overcome life challenges.

 - Discussions and articles can be found here.

-Alongside my interest in trauma, I’m passionate about neuroscience, Art, history, and religion.
-My research has lead me to the conclusion that humans’ innate impulse to be creative is sometimes misunderstood.
+Alongside an interest in trauma, Renée is passionate about neuroscience, Art, history, and religion.
+Her research has lead her to the conclusion that humans’ innate impulse to be creative is sometimes misunderstood.
 For the better part of last century, neuroscience focused on trying to find a specific region or hemisphere of the brain dedicated to thinking “creatively” (thinking in original or novel ways).
-It is only in recent years that psychological sciences have begun to recognise creativity is a whole-brain activity.
-Moreover, it is a process in which imagination, prior life experiences, knowledge, skills, and abilities, blend together to make new thoughts, products, or just about anything!

 Creativity has a correlation to well being by the fact that a healthy mental state is one in which the whole brain is functioning efficiently.
 In other words, the creative process and a healthy mental state are one and the same: a whole brain activity.

-Trauma responses often result in parts of the brain going “off line”, therefore, encouraging creativity, in any form, can help re-build the neurological networks required to recover from stressful experiences.
-Understanding the significance of creativity can also build up resilience and create the capacity to deal with future traumas; trauma and/or stress are an unavoidable realities of being human.
+Trauma responses often result in parts of the brain going “off line”, whereas encouraging creativity can help re-build the neurological networks required to recover from stressful experiences.

 For more information see:

 A full listing of my blogs can be found here.
-Please have a look and leave a comment; I’d love to hear your thoughts.
+Please leave a comment; I’d love to hear your feedback.

 Online counselling sessions can be booked here.
 Or email firstname.lastname@example.org.